Mannuel25/Mini-Store-Project/README.md

 # Item Tracker for Mini Stores

-This is a program that helps mini stores keep track of the items available in store, with their respective description, net weight, and quantity.
+ This is a program that assists micro stores in keeping track of the things they have in stock, as well as their descriptions, net weights, and quantities.

-# Prerequisites
+# PrerequisitesThis

 It requires no prerequisites, you only need to run the script.
 If you don't have Python installed, you can visit [here](https://www.python.org/downloads/) to download Python.